jitsi/handbook/docs/dev-guide/react-native-sdk.md

 ### eventListeners
 `Object` - Options that personalize your meeting experience:

+ - onConferenceBlurred
+`Function` - Takes a function that gets triggered when ```CONFERENCE_BLURRED``` action is dispatched, more exactly when a conference screen is out of focus, more exactly when navigation to another screen is initiated.

+ - onConferenceFocused
+`Function` - Takes a function that gets triggered when ```CONFERENCE_FOCUSED``` action is dispatched, more exactly when a conference screen is focused.

  - onConferenceJoined
 `Function` - Takes a function that gets triggered when ```CONFERENCE_JOINED``` action is dispatched, more exactly when a conference was joined.